azarSarikhani/wolt-Backend-solution-2024/readme.md

 Load_db function reads, validates and returns the data in the database.

 ## src/tests/test_deliveryFeeCalculator.py
-The tests directory is the defult directory that pytest is going to scan for tests
+Given that the tests directory is the defult directory that pytest scans for test files, test_deliveryFeeCalculator.py is placed here.
+This file has test cases for all of the methods listed in the FeeCalculator class.

+## src/tests/test_response.py

 # How to use